lgraubner/true-micro-analytics/README.md

 ### True micro

 I wanted to make a really small and consistent module.
-That means get along with a single file but keept it easily readable.
+That means get along with a single file but keep it easily readable.
 The result are less than 100 LoC (with comments!) in a single file.

 **Note:** *Neither the original module nor my implementation are real microservices.
 Per definition microservices have to be stateless.
 The analytics servers are persisting data in a databases and are therefore stateful.*

 ### Consistent URL structure

-To have an easy to remember URL structure I made some changes.
+I wanted to have a consisten and easy to remember URL structure.
 Firstly the server only accepts `get` requests.
 There is no need to allow more methods.
-Also you might have to enable CORS features to enable cross-origin requests.
+Otherwise you might have to enable CORS features to enable cross-origin requests.
-Secondly the root path.
-Instead of givin an error message my implementation returns the view data for all tracked views.
+To utilize the root path it returns all data.
+For path specific data there are query args (see above).

+### Return value of tracking URLs

+The tracking URLs are returning HTTP status code `204`.
+This tells us the server processed the request and doesn't return any data.
+To get the views we call the URL next off `?count`.
+This makes it very clear which url is tracking the view by calling it and which is not.